sguiderk/Consume_Album_API_React/README.md

 ## Test

-The script of test app.test.js contains 17 cases of test and 11 of them are used with Snapshot, it tests to automate the process and create unit tests that can easily be overwritten and managed through time, and for the 6 We check if the API work perfectly and check the render of title and section with toEqual() function.
+The script of test app.test.js contains 14 cases of test.

 ## To Run Tests